Top 10 employee benefits and their tax (dis)deductibility

 • The monetary contribution is represented by meal vouchers, electronic meal cards and meal allowances (i.e. money for meals that you give to the employee over and above the salary).

-Until recently, meal allowances were fully tax-free.
-However, from 1 January 2024, they are now subject to a limit of 70% of the upper limit of the meal allowance that can be given to an employee (i.e. CZK 116.2).
+Meal allowances are taxed according to the rules set out in Section 6(9)(b) of the ITA.
+However, they are tax exempt up to a limit of 70% of the upper limit of the domestic meal allowance that can be provided to an employee (i.e. CZK 123.90 in 2025, compared to CZK 116.20 in 2024).

-At the same time, you should make sure that you have a meal allowance for employees enshrined in your internal regulations or in a collective or employment agreement.
-This is the only way it will be tax deductible for you.
+At the same time, you need to make sure that you have a meal allowance for employees enshrined in internal regulations or in a collective or employment agreement.

 An employer may contribute to its employees, for example: